erikcghedlund/yap/README.md

 # YAP

 *YAP* is Yet Another PL/0.
-This is a (WIP) compiler for the PL/0 language implementation that follows [Adam Dunsons specification](https://raw.githubusercontent.com/adamdunson/pl0-compiler/master/doc/PL0%20User's%20Manual.pdf).
+This is a (WIP) compiler for the PL/0 language implementation that follows [Adam Dunson's specification](https://raw.githubusercontent.com/adamdunson/pl0-compiler/master/doc/PL0%20User's%20Manual.pdf).

 ## Description

-YAP is, as mentioned previously a compiler for the PL/0 language.
+YAP is, as mentioned previously, a compiler for the PL/0 language.
 It is written in Erlang using OTP 27 and is currently in very early stages *(read: not functional)*.
 YAP is entirely handwritten using a recursive descent parser, keeping the number of dependencies low.

 There are 3 main reasons for this project: